saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 ## Questions and problems

-If you have any questions or problems when translating the different types of files, you can post a question on Crowdin, email your fellow translators, or get in touch with Nina (nina@raspberrypi.org).
+If you have any questions or problems when translating the different types of files, please speak to your coordinator.